What is JavaScript Import and How to Import Modules

 3. start.js

-Now, node.js is not supporting import-export Functionality by default.
-So, we need a babel transpiler to make working.
+Now, node.js does not support import-export Functionality by default.
+So, we need a babel transpiler to make it work.

 We need to install two packages for that.
 So go to the terminal and type the following command to generate the package.json file.